John3/awesome-torque3d/README.md

 First-person shooter (FPS)

+- [THE TRENCH](http://www.indiedb.com/games/the-trench) - [Homepage](http://www.prophecyresurection.com/) Taking place during the First World War.
+One of the main gameplay mechanics is that you begin the game 3 days before the German assault on the 21st February 1916.
+This time allows you to prepare for the future assaults of the Germans.
+You can request field artillery placements on a precise zone, air support, Trench raiding and the positioning of foot soldiers in strategic places.
+These 3 days will allow you to prepare the structure and the scene of the approaching battle.
+This also offers the player an important level of replayability.
+(In development)
 - [Dark Horizons Lore](http://dh-lore.wikia.com/wiki/Dark_Horizons_Lore) - [Video](https://www.youtube.com/playlist?list=PL4BB070AA105057F2)  The player takes control of a large mech in battle against the enemy team's mechs.
 (Dead game)
 - [Dark Horizons Lore: Invasion](http://dh-lore.wikia.com/wiki/Dark_Horizons_Lore:_Invasion) - [Video](https://www.youtube.com/playlist?list=PL16DA385970C809BB) Largely the same as the original Dark Horizons Lore, with most of the updates being in the game's visuals, with updated visual effects and models.
 (Dead game) - [Download](http://www.gamershell.com/pc/dark_horizons_lore_invasion/downloads.html) Linux & Win
 - [Dots Net Crits](https://practicing01.itch.io/dots-net-crits) - [GitHub Repo](https://github.com/practicing01/T3D_GameModes) - [Forum](http://forums.torque3d.org/viewforum.php?f=43) Multiplayer game with lots of variations of weapons and gamemodes.